Table of contents

 WhatsApp supports a limited number of video formats, including .mp4, .avi, .mov and 3GP.
 A video with advanced H.265 or VC9 encoding, common codecs in 4K video, will be unsuitable.
 If your video is in a different format, you will need to convert it to a supported format before you can send it on WhatsApp.

-Video is too long
+Your video is too long

 Poor internet connection